 Automation like Amazon robotics is a disruptor and very interesting, the problem in my opinion is the lack of volume efficiency compared to for example mini load.
 You still need many expensive square meters.
 Another interesting disruptor is Autostore’s solution, this solution is more volume effective than Amazon robotics solution and it is also based on autonomous robots.
 These both solutions are easy to scale up and is also suitable for small and medium warehouses.
 I think we will see more of these solutions because it is easy to scale up and the ROI is attractive for a broader range of warehouses than cranes or mini-load.

-In fact many large global companies have started to decrease their level of warehouse automation because of the high maintenance costs and the short life expectancy.
+In fact many large global companies have started to decrease their level of “old school mechanical” solutions in warehouse automation because of the high maintenance costs and the short life expectancy.
 The technology is rapidly outdated and there is a risk of being locked in an ineffective automation solution.
 Personally, I’m positive about automation, but it’s important not to build monuments that you call it in lean language.
 Solutions without flexibility and batch and que problems.
 There is also a breaking point when the automation cost more (including maintenance and expertise you have employed) than you gain in efficiency.

 The most interesting thing in the near future of warehouse production in my opinion is not any hardware, it is artificial intelligence (AI) and machine learning.
 The use of AI in WMS have just begun.
 There is already WMS vendors that use AI for optimization and simulation.
 The interest in AI is growing fast, in a survey from SDCEXEC called “Future of Supply Chain” from 2014 they didn´t even ask the clients of AI´s importance.
 In the same survey from 2016, 47 percent said that AI is both disruptive and important of respect to supply chain strategies.
 On top of that, an Accenture report from 2016 suggests 85 percent of organizations have adopted or will adopt AI in their supply chain within a year!